gaia-taipei/tw-firefox-weekly/rex_lee.md

   - Need adding visual refinement on item spacing and margins etc. besides addding items to 5. sending r? this week.
 - Bug 1270014 - Show an alert icon on the downloads button when a download fails
   - Not started.
 Targeting on 2017 Q1.

-### Last weeks ###
-- Bug 1301384 - Unify the spacing and the progress bar styling in the Downloads Panel across platforms landed.
-- Bug 1269954 - Pop out download starting notification when a new download request is triggered. descoped.